Sample applications for Windows development

 |.NET MAUI||.NET MAUI is a cross-platform framework for creating mobile and desktop apps with C# and XAML.
 Using .NET MAUI, you can develop apps that can run on Android, iOS, iPadOS, macOS, and Windows from a single shared codebase.
 These are also available in the Samples browser.|

 The following sections include guidance on how to access and use sample apps from Github repos.
 You can share your feedback and report issues.

 To download the source code for a specific sample app, go to the main page of the relevant Microsoft Github repo, and choose either Clone or Download ZIP.

-If you don't have a Github account, then you can download the
+If you don't have a Github account, you can download the

 .zip file.
-You'll need to unzip the file before opening the sample apps.
+Unzip the file before opening the sample apps.
 When updates are made to any sample apps, you can either download the latest

 .zip file, or pull down the changes using Git.

 Open and run sample apps